awsdocs/amazon-emr-management-guide/doc_source/emr-plan-output.md

 **Note**
 For more information on specifying Region\-specific buckets, refer to [Buckets and Regions](https://docs.aws.amazon.com/AmazonS3/latest/dev/LocationSelection.html) in the *Amazon Simple Storage Service Developer Guide* and [ Available Region Endpoints for the AWS SDKs ](https://aws.amazon.com/articles/available-region-endpoints-for-the-aws-sdks/)\.

  After you create your bucket you can set the appropriate permissions on it\.
-Typically, you give yourself \(the owner\) read and write access and authenticated users read access\.
-See [Bucket policies and user policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-iam-policies.html) for instructions\.
+Typically, you give yourself \(the owner\) read and write access\.
+We strongly recommend that you follow [Security Best Practices for Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html) when configuring your bucket\.

  Required Amazon S3 buckets must exist before you can create a cluster\.
 You must upload any required scripts or data referenced in the cluster to Amazon S3\.
 The following table describes example data, scripts, and log file locations\.